Top 5 Autumn Activities in Saugatuck/Douglas

 The arts are woven into the fabric of the Saugatuck/Douglas community and can be found at every turn throughout the entire year, but the autumn season is always accompanied by annual community arts events that shouldn’t be overlooked!

 For live performance, theater, video and community arts events, the Saugatuck Center for the Arts is a venue that is known for bringing in Broadway level productions and nationally known live music.
-This year, you’ll find shows like ART Á LOAN September 13, where artwork from Saugatuck Public School students can be leased to area businesses, The Judy Show on October 5, Royal Wood on October 13, the singer, songwriter and multi-instrumentalist who was named “Songwriter of the Year” by iTunes, and a viewing of “Instant Dreams,” a documentary by Willem Baptist on October 19.
+This year, you’ll find shows like A Gentleman’s Guide to Love and Murder, running from August 16 – September 1.

 If you’re a fan of visual art, galleries across Douglas and Saugatuck will be open for viewing, but a few special events make it worth the trip!
-On October 6 & 7, The Saugatuck/Douglas Fall Gallery Stroll is a yearly local favorite featuring dozens of galleries, special receptions, live music, drinks, demonstrations and more throughout Saugatuck and Douglas.
-If you want to see the colors in conjunction with artwork, join the Blue Coast Artists Tour, on October 6 & 7 to visit eight studios that are situated between South Haven, Saugatuck and Fennville.
+On October 12, The 42nd Annual Fall Gallery Stroll is a yearly local favorite featuring dozens of galleries, special receptions, live music, drinks, demonstrations and more throughout Saugatuck and Douglas.
+If you want to see the colors in conjunction with artwork, join the Blue Coast Artists Tour, on October 5 & 6 to visit eight studios that are situated between South Haven, Saugatuck and Fennville.

 4. Take a Beverage Tour